Ssantosh12/ALGORITHMS/README.md

-# CP-Standard-Problems
+# CP Standard Problems and Algorithms
-This repository contains problems and their solutions of some standard competitive programming problems of different algorithms and data structures.
+This repository contains problems and the solutions of some standard competitive programming problems of different algorithms and data structures.